 What is Char syndrome?

 Char syndrome affects how the face, heart, and limbs develop.
-People living with Char syndrome have distinguishing facial features, a heart abnormality known as patent ductus arteriosus
+People living with Char syndrome have distinguishing facial features, a heart abnormality known as patent ductus arteriosus, and hand anomalies.

 Someone with Char syndrome might have a flatter than normal nose tip and nasal bridge, as well as flatter cheekbones.
 The eyes will be set apart and turn downwards, giving the person a “droopy” look (ptosis).
 As for the mouth, it will take the shape of a triangle, and the lips will be thicker average.